-This work was supported by the German Federal Ministry of Education and Research (BMBF): T\"ubingen AI Center, FKZ: 01IS18039B.
+Francesco Quinzan acknowledges funding from ELSA: European Lighthouse on Secure and Safe AI project (grant agreement No. 101070617 under UK guarantee).
 Cecilia Casolo is supported by the DAAD programme Konrad Zuse Schools of Excellence in Artificial Intelligence, sponsored by the Federal Ministry of Education and Research.

 {\Alph{section}} { \textbf{Appendix}}